List of professional sports: Lacrosse

+Mixed martial arts

 Rugby league

 Rugby league came into existence due to the very issue of professionalism.
 Rugby football split into 'union' and 'league' over the issue of payment to player.
 Rugby league favoured payments and has thus been a professional sport since its beginnings in 1895, when 22 clubs based in northern England split from the more amateur-minded Rugby Football Union.
 The officially amateur RFU had previously brought charges of professionalism against some clubs for their use of "broken time" payments to compensate players for missing work due to matches or injuries received whilst playing.
-On August 29, 1895 in a meeting at the George Hotel, Huddersfield, the clubs decided to break away and form the Northern Rugby Union, which later would become the Rugby Football League.
+On August 29, 1895, in a meeting at the George Hotel, Huddersfield, the clubs decided to break away and form the Northern Rugby Union, which later would become the Rugby Football League.
 The rules of rugby league were gradually changed so that now it and rugby union are distinctly different games, however rugby union has since turned professional as well.
 On 17 December 1967 the first professional Sunday matches of rugby league were played.

 Rugby union

 Rugby union continued with its amateur ideals past the schism between union and league and throughout much of the 20th century.
 This position changed in 1995.
 The threat of big payments from professional rugby league clubs in countries where rugby league had a significant following was becoming too great.
 A committee conclusion decided that the only way to end this threat, the hypocrisy of Shamateurism and keep control of rugby union was to make the sport professional.
-On August 26, 1995 the International Rugby Board declared rugby union an "open" game and thus removed all restrictions on payments or benefits to those connected with the game.
+On August 26, 1995, the International Rugby Board declared rugby union an "open" game and thus removed all restrictions on payments or benefits to those connected with the game.